 Students will keep a log of their volunteer hours.
 The log will specify the date, hours, site of service, activity performed, and signature/phone number of the coordinator at the service site.
-The log will be turned in yearly to one of the facilitators.
+The log will be turned in yearly to the students counselor.